-The Growing the NDIS Workforce conference will unpack the key issues currently impacting on the NDIS workforce and strategies that organisations are utilising to recruit staff who share the right values and attitudes.
+The Strengthening the NDIS Workforce conference will unpack the key issues currently impacting on the NDIS workforce and strategies that organisations are utilising to recruit staff who share the right values and attitudes.
 It will also discuss how to overcome challenges with retention and unpack how reform including the Royal Commission will impact upon staff morale and engagement.

 What will you take away from this conference?

 - Feedback from customer experiences and how to align staff with customers

 - Methods to promote a culture which meets staff needs for improved retention

 - Tools to effectively manage quality staff during mergers and acquisitions

 - Strategies to find the right staff through values-based recruitment

 - Lessons learned on how to engage the workforce during a change